opendatateam/udata-fixtures/README.md

 # udata-fixtures

+> [!IMPORTANT]
+> This repository is archived.
+> Fixtures have been integrated directly in udata >= 14.11.0 (see https://github.com/opendatateam/udata/pull/3637).

 This project holds fixtures for a basic set of data to load locally, to have a few examples to work with while developping on the [udata](https://github.com/opendatateam/udata) project.